microsoftgraph/msgraph-sample-deltaquery/README.md

 ---
 # Microsoft Graph delta query sample

 This console application demonstrates how to make [delta queries](https://docs.microsoft.com/graph/delta-query-overview) to Microsoft Graph, allowing applications to request only changed entities within a target resource.
-This sample monitors changes of messages in the user's inbox.
+This sample monitors changes to the mail folders in a user's mailbox.

 ## How To Run This Sample